BardicDefense/purple-hack/README.md

 - **Animal Companion**: You may attempt to forge a bond with a single wild or domestic ordinary animal.
 If the animal companion dies or is dismissed, you may attempt to forge a connection with a new animal.
 An animal companion may not exceed your Level and does not level in any way.
 To establish a connection, you must approach the animal and interact in a peaceful manner for 1 Turn.
 On a successful Animal Handling check with a default Skill Target of 4, the animal becomes your companion.
 Once a connection is established, the companion follows you everywhere, understands basic commands, and fights to the death to defend you.
 - **Anointed**: You are zealous for your god or extra-planar benefactor.
 Spells or effects that would target supernatural creatures aligned with your patron also affect you.
   - You lose access to the usual arcane spell list and instead gain access to the holy spell list.
 You do not need a spellbook, and instead pray daily for spells, choosing from all the spells available to you each day.
+You must carry a holy symbol and hold it to cast your spells.
+  - Gain access to the Turn Undead spell, but as a once-per-Turn ability that does not consume any spell slots.
   - Gain the "Laying on hands" ability, a healing touch once per day that heals HP equal to your level.
 - **Conditioning**: Gain +2 to a chosen ability score.
 This feat can be taken only once for a given ability score.
 - **Fieldcraft**: Gain +1 Constitution.
 Pick two broad terrain types (forest, desert, swamps, jungle, tundra, mountains, etc.).
 In these terrain types, your difficulties for tasks such as stealth, perception, tracking, and concealing tracks are lowered by 1, and you: